mrfunnyman583/BackMeUp/README.md

+BackMeUp:
-BackMeUp is a program I developed in Python and compiled into a .EXE file that backs up folders.
+is a program I developed in Python and compiled into a .EXE file that backs up folders.
 It makes backing up easier and faster.
 The program is currently a work in progress (WIP).

-Usage
+Usage:
 When you first open BackMeUp, you will be prompted to enter a valid working directory that is part of your main computer files.
 Once inside, you will see all the files and folders in that directory.

 Find a folder to back up.
 A folder looks like this: "(folder name)".
 As you can see, it does not have a file extension such as .exe or .txt.